 Shopventory allows you to use a physical barcode scanner.
 By scanning each product’s barcode and their quantity, your inventory management software will automatically track the correct quantity for you.

-How Often Should I Complete a Cycle Count?
+How Often Should I Complete A Cycle Count?

 By systematically and consistently doing cycle counts, your inventory will become more accurate.
 Correct data will allow you to be able to make better decisions for the health of your business, like re-ordering products with confidence.